 Smell: A hint of forest and smokiness, dark berries and plums.

 Palet: The loamy soil with a high proportion of sand and gravel is perfect for this grape variety.
-The wine is well balanced and has the right amount of acidity.
+The wine is well-balanced and has the right amount of acidity.
 Juicy red fruits, plums, dark berries, and some herbs.
 A hint of wood in the finish.
-Wonderfull!
+Wonderful!

 Grape: 100% Pinot Noir